Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 Oh, it's fine when I do it at home, is it?

-And now when I do it out here,
+And now when I do it out here, a bit of fresh air.

-you know, brought the kids,
+You know, brought the kids.

-giving them an outing.
+Give them an outing.

-Oh, now it's illegal.
+Now it's illegal.

 Well, I've got no idea what's up and down now, officer.

-I'm just waiting for it, mate.
+I'm just waiting for a mate.

-From Chesapeake in Virginia, in the United States.
+From Chesapeake in Virginia in the United States.

 We have.

-Oh, no, you want?
+Oh, no, you want.

 No, I love it, but I want you to say it.